 CLICK HERE to read the entire article.

 My next favorite article was actually a series of three columns about the China trip.
 The first was by John Kelso, a columnist for the Austin American-Statesman.
-It’s one piece of this puzzle I don’t have and would sure love to have.
-It ran in September of 1983, I think.
-And the gist of it was that John was jealous of the band’s trip to China.
+The gist of it was that John was jealous of the band’s trip to China.
 After all, he had never been north of the river.

 But Dory Creedle, by now editor of the Featherduster and also a flute player in the band, replied.